tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ## Pro tips/recommendations

 - During calibration, all radar reflectors and the radar itself must lie on the same plane.
 This requirement does not apply to the lidar.
-- Position the reflectors at various distances and angles, and ensure the center of each radar reflector always faces the radar sensor.
+- Position the reflectors at various distances, and ensure the center of each radar reflector always faces the radar sensor.
 - It is recommended to set up the calibration area as shown in the image below.

 <p align="center">